 135 Their Honours described that debate as a 'rather arid one', stating that '[e]ven if s 137(1) did not apply, the common law obligations' did.
-Section 137 simply gave 'statutory form' to that obligation: ibid 589 [28]
+Section 137 simply gave 'statutory form' to that obligation: ibid 589 [28].

-Gordon JJ also raised the principle of legality, but placed much less emphasis on it.
-It was only one principle of statutory construction out of several relevant interpretive factors.
-This may ultimately signal a shift from the dominant role given to the principle for which the French Court is known.
+given to the principle for which the French Court is known.
 Gageler J (dissenting) was sceptical of using the principle of legality to strain the statutory words, instead giving a literal meaning to the words 'up to 4 hours' and 'on the expiry of the period'.